Ashish-Gore/Drowsiness-detection-system-using-facial-landmarks-and-aspect-ratios/README.md

 This project is licensed under the GNU General Public License.

 ## Acknowledgments:
-We would like to express our gratitude to the open-source community and the developers of YOLO for their contributions to computer vision and object detection.
+We would like to express our gratitude to the open-source community and the developers of Dlib, OpenCV, SciPy for their contributions to computer vision.

 Feel free to customize the above sections according to your project specifics.